 In 1931 the London Palladium saw the emergence of a group of comedians who together formed what became to be known as the famous Crazy Gang who occupied the theatre from June 1931 through to October 1939.

 From the 1980s in particular the London Palladium become associated with large scale musicals - The King and I with Yul Brynner and Virginia McKenna, Barnum with Michael Crawford, Singin' in the Rain with Tommy Steele, the short lived Ziegfeld with Topol, La Cage Aux Follies with George Hearn and Denis Quilley, the Opera North/Royal Shakespeare Company's production of Show Boat, Oliver! with Jonathan Pryce and Chitty Chitty Bang Bang starring Michael Ball.
-Unfortunately, it was in order to accommodate the mechanism to allow the car Chitty Chitty Bang Bang to fly over the stalls audience, that the drum revolve under the stage had to be removed.
+Unfortunately, it was in order to accommodate the mechanism to allow the car Chitty Chitty Bang Bang to fly out and over the audiences seated in the stalls that the famous drum revolve under the stage had to be removed.